Gaming machines in clubs and pubs

 Expenditure that cannot be claimed

-Clubs cannot claim expenditure on any of the following activities or areas as community contributions:
+Clubs can't claim expenditure on any of the following activities or areas as community contributions:

 - activities to promote specific activities of the club